Functions

 SELECT LENGTH('josé');

-is an synonym for LENGTH
+NOTE: CARDINALITY is an synonym for LENGTH.

 OBJECT_KEYS

-An object's keys can be selected using OBJECT_KEYS
+An object's keys can be selected using OBJECT_KEYS.

 SELECT OBJECT_KEYS({original_price: 1.99, sale_price: 1.50, coupon_price: 1.40});